FelipePCarcanholo/spatial_interaction_shiny/README.md

 To use the app with the data I provided, download this 2 dataframes in this drive: https://drive.google.com/drive/folders/1fPeKKG-RUh3WDDyim14D83Nt7QzvQ6Na?usp=sharing

-Than confirm that is installed all the packages needed in the begining of .R file Finaly run all the code in .R file
+Confirm that is installed all the packages needed in the begining of .R file Finaly run all the code in .R file

 ## Using your own data in the app